pluralsh/plural-artifacts/prefect/plural/docs/getting-started.md

 ### Step 3: Create a profile to connect to Plural

-Prefect allows you to have multiple profiles to connect to different Orion instances.
+Prefect allows you to have multiple profiles to connect to different Prefect Server instances.
 I.e local, cloud or self-hosted.
 Plural is a self-hosted solution.

 1) Create a new profile prefect profile create <profile-name> set the profile name to plural
 2) On the new profile, set the PREFECT_API_URL with prefect config set PREFECT_API_URL="https://<user>:<password>@<yourprefecturl>.onplural.sh/api"
-3) <user> and <password> are from the Plural config above. <yourprefecturl> is the URL you use to connect to Prefect Orion ending with .onplural.sh/api
+3) <user> and <password> are from the Plural config above. <yourprefecturl> is the URL you use to connect to Prefect Server ending with .onplural.sh/api

 ### Step 4: Test running a local file on the Plural Prefect instances